AndreaSainz/FinalProject/README.md

 ## Declarations of use of autogeneration tools

-This project made active use of **OpenAI's ChatGPT** as a development assistant throughout its creation.
+This project made active use of ChatGPT and DeepL Write as writing and development assistants throughout its creation.

 ### Areas Where ChatGPT Was Used